Looking for things to do in the French Quarter of New Orleans? Is this your first visit to the French Quarter?

-Alligator on the menu?
+Is alligator on the menu?
 Give it a try.

-8. Don’t forget to try a Muffuletta
+8. Don’t Forget to Try a Muffuletta

-The most popular spot to enjoy at muffuletta is at Central Grocery & Deli (temporarily closed due to the hurricane).
+The most popular spot to enjoy a muffuletta is at Central Grocery & Deli (temporarily closed due to the hurricane).
 However, if you read my post on our first trip there, I prefer the muffuletta at Alberto’s at the French Market.

-9. Experience the local food
+9. Experience the Local Food

 You’ll want to try everything from charbroil oysters, boudin balls, gumbo, po’boys, beignets, shrimp boils, and other scrumptious creole dishes that are part of this amazing city.

 Highly recommend booking a food tour while you’re in New Orleans.
 Food tours are fun, filling, and worth every penny.
 You will be introduced to dishes that you would probably have never tried on your own.
-Plus, it’s a great way to get local recommendations to fantastic places to eat in New Orleans.
+Plus, it’s a great way to get local recommendations for fantastic places to eat in New Orleans.